Quick Search of DRB:

 (image credit: Robert Newsome)

-Some typewriter ephemera can even be spiritual: look at the deep and profound image on the left:
+Some typewriter ephemera can even be spiritual: look at the somewhat profound image on the left:

 (image credit: Peter Weil)